In my previous post, I mentioned there is a long story about why I stopped working on my side-project.

 Do you start seeing the problem?
 It's getting a shape.

 In most - if not all - multinational companies, you have to report if you would like to have a second job - to not have any conflicts of interest.
-I agreed with this.
-I've filled all the required papers, talked with my manager, and everything needed from my side was done as quickly as possible.
+I agree with this.
+I've filled out all the required papers, and talked with my manager, and everything needed from my side was done as quickly as possible.

-After a week of processing all the documents, my manager told me that it is approved, no conflicts.
+After a week of processing all the documents, my manager told me that it was approved, with no conflicts.

 I was so happy, having a cool daily job but still having a side project where I could unleash my imagination.